-Incorporate mineral admixtures into concrete using equipment conforming requirements for Portland Cement weigh hoppers and charging and discharging mechanisms specified in ASTM C94 and Subsection 601.03(C) - Batching.
+Incorporate mineral admixtures into concrete using equipment conforming requirements for portland cement weigh hoppers, and charging and discharging mechanisms specified in ASTM C 94 and Subsection 601.03(C) - Batching.

-When concrete is completely mixed in stationary paving or continuous mixers, weigh mineral admixture in separate weigh hopper.
-Introduce mineral admixture and cement simultaneously into mixer, proportionately with aggregate.
+When concrete is completely mixed in stationary paving or continuous mixers weigh mineral admixture in separate weigh hopper.
+Introduce mineral admixture and cement simultaneously into mixer proportionately with aggregate.

-When interlocks are required for cement-charging mechanisms, and cement and mineral admixtures are weighed cumulatively, interlock their charging mechanisms to prevent introduction of mineral admixture until mass of cement in weigh hopper is within tolerances specified in Subsection 601.03(C)(1) - Portland Cement.
+When interlocks are required for cement-charging mechanisms and cement and mineral admixtures are weighed cumulatively, interlock their charging mechanisms to prevent introduction of mineral admixture until mass of cement in weigh hopper is within tolerances specified in Subsection 601.03(C)(1) - Portland Cement.

-In determining maximum quantity of free water that may be used in concrete, consider mineral admixture and supplementary cementitious materials (SCMs) to be cement.
+In determining maximum quantity of free water that may be used in concrete, consider mineral admixture to be cement.